noudess/docs-main/Perl-API---Perl-Sub-Event-Examples.md

 - when a player accepts a task from the task selector window.

+Typically you would handle this functionality using the task system.

 # EVENT_TASK_COMPLETE

 ### Trigger

 - when a player completes a task.

+Typically you would handle this functionality using the task system.

 # EVENT_TASK_FAIL